Environmental Science

 Are you interested in studying the planet you call home – and beyond?
 Do you want broad interdisciplinary training that ranges from deep earth molecules to ecosystem interactions?
 Do you want to experience settings from ocean to alpine and have a degree with application in all sectors of society?
-If you answered yes to any of these questions, then a career in Environmental Science is in your future.
+If you answered yes to any of these questions, then a career in Environmental Science at Coastal Georgia is in your future.

 The School of Arts and Sciences offers the Bachelor of Science Degree in Environmental Science.
 This degree provides an interdisciplinary framework for understanding, analyzing, and managing our environment.
 You can choose to focus on one or more of six concentrations: Natural Science, Environmental Studies, Marine Science, Geology, Chemistry, and/ or Sustainability, Policy, and Management.